kiba/Writings/fac/chp26_ninja_and_terrorism.md

 **Year 3, Day 338**

 Simultaneous protests and marches are showing across the globe in Faunus communities against the White Fang.

-It is a PR disaster for the White Fang.
+Predictable, really.

 **Year 3, Day 339**